chili-publish/grafx-documentation/docs/GraFx-Media/overview/filetypes/index.md

-# Supported File Types
+# Supported file types

-GraFx Media is used to support your assets for both Smart Template Editors.
+GraFx Media is used to support your assets for both smart template editors.

-Below is a list of supported File Types.
+Below is a list of supported file types.

 	- .eps
 	- .jpg